cmihai/winmoncon/README.rst

 winmoncon
 =========

-A Python inteface to the Windows Monitor Configuration API.
+A Python interface to the Windows Monitor Configuration API.

 Controls the display parameters like brightness, contrast, and color temperature, through DCC/CI, using the Windows Monitor Configuration functions.